NixTS/stock-trading-journal/README.md

 To stop the script file, either:
 + "Ctrl + C" - To stop the current file from running
-+ "Kill Terminal" - By selecting the terminal tab, rightlicking and selecting "Kill Terminal"
++ "Kill Terminal" - By selecting the terminal tab, right clicking and selecting "Kill Terminal"

 ### **Deployment to Live Service**